pypyr/docs/content/docs/steps/pype.md

-`pipeArg` is relatively brittle, in that the child pipeline's context parser will have to parse the `pipeArg` string to initialize the child context, making for extra inefficient processing, if nothing else.
+`pipeArg` is relatively brittle, in that the child pipeline's context parser will have to parse the `pipeArg` string to initialize the child context, making for extra inefficient processing.
+But if you have a good reason to prefer the `context_parser` running, by all means do so.
 {{% /note %}}

 If you combine `args` and `pipeArg`, pypyr will merge values resulting from